bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 - Pay attention to the copy constructor and assignment operator.
 One easy option is to delete them to ensure that destructor does not try to release twice the same resource.

+We now have three files, with a total of 107 lines of code, however the code to actually copy the file (in main.cpp line 7 to 20) takes **14 lines** of code.

+Note that in the example below I've used a vector which initializes the buffer with zeros which is not really required.
+Does it impact performance?
+The answer
+is: measure if it matters.

 ## Full code